 Yale Summer Academy

-Facilitated by Connie Steel, Program Manager for AI Initiatives in the Provost's Office.
+Facilitated by Connie Steel, PhD, Program Manager for Office of the Provost AI Initiatives

 Advanced Research Techniques with AI